Work-Study EmploymentPage address: http://www.mnsu.edu/campushub/workstudy/

-How are Federal and State Work-Study Programs Awarded?
+How is Work-Study Awarded?

 What type of jobs does Work-Study include?

 Minnesota State University, Mankato offers a variety of general work-study opportunities for students.
 On-campus work-study positions include a wide array of duties such as clerical, child care, tutoring, library positions, security, lifeguards and laboratory assistants.
 Off-campus work-study positions are referred to as Community Service opportunities.
 These positions are designed to provide direct public service to the community.
-Most of these positions are for students whose majors or previous work experiences are in education, social work, parks and recreation, community health, etc. Student Financial Services will coordinate the placement of these positions for interested and eligible students.
-Students are responsible to provide their own transportation to these off-campus work-study sites.
+Most of these positions are for students whose majors or previous work experiences are in education, social work, parks and recreation, community health, etc.

 How many hours can a Work-Study student work per week?

-Federal and State Work-Study students cannot work more than 20 hours per week, but your award is based on up to 15 hours per week.
+Work-Study students cannot work more than 20 hours per week, but your award is based on up to 15 hours per week.

 - Students must be enrolled for a minimum of 6 credits per term.

-- The minimum wage for Federal and State Work-Study is $8.00 per hour.
+- The minimum wage for Work-Study is $9.65 as of January 1, 2018.